 The human immunodeficiency virus (HIV) can be spread by the following:

-- Contaminated blood transfusions and blood products
+Contaminated blood transfusions and blood products

-- Intimate sexual contact
+Intimate sexual contact

-- The use of contaminated needles and syringes
+The use of contaminated needles and syringes

+The virus may also spread from a mother to her baby, either at birth or through breastfeeding.
 People who become infected with HIV may have no symptoms for up to 10 years, but they can still pass the infection to others.
 After being exposed to the virus, it usually takes about 3 months for the HIV ELISA blood test to change from HIV negative to HIV positive.
 HIV has spread throughout the US.
 The disease is more prevalent in urban areas, especially in inner cities.

 Symptoms & Signs